KrimssmirK/syntax_checker/README.md

 ```
 template CodeChallenge {

-    # this is the start point of the program when this template invoked
+    # this is the start point of the program when this template invoked;
     fn main() {
         arr<int> numbers = [9, 8, 7, 6, 5, 4, 3, 2, 1];
         log("before:", numbers);